Homemade Chick-fil-A sandwich copycat recipe, an easy fried chicken sandwich from the fast food chain.

 Ever have a Chick-fil-A sandwich?
 If not, you’re in for a real treat!
 I LOVED them when I lived in Alabama, but unfortunately we didn’t have any Chick-fil-A locations near us in Connecticut until recently.
 Even now, the nearest Chick-fil-A is still a bit far so what’s a girl to do?
 I made my own homemade Chick-fil-A sandwich and I hope you enjoy it as much as my family did!

 It’s probably a good thing I don’t have a Chick-fil-A near me, because if it was down the street I’d be there WAY too much.
 There’s lots of good stuff on the Chick-fil-A menu but one of the most popular menu items is the fried chicken sandwich served on a toasted buttered bun and slices of dill pickles (<—these pickles were delicious!!).
+Or check out this spicy dill pickle recipe if you want a little kick.

 The waffle fries are also popular, yum!
 If you have one nearby, you know they’re all closed on Sundays, which would be the day the cravings are generally the worst. haha!